Best Time To Visit Lower Antelope Canyon (+ Essential Tips For Your Visit)

 While Lower Antelope Canyon doesn’t have light beams, it’s still incredibly beautiful!
 You’ll be walking through a maze of colorful slot canyons that’ll make you feel like you’re in a natural labyrinth all your own.

-If you’re looking for more of an adventurous experience and do not care about light beams in your photos, opt for the Lower Antelope Canyon!
+If you do not care about light beams in your photos (and want the ladder experience), opt for the Lower Antelope Canyon!

-And when it comes to choosing which tour company to go with, I personally don’t think it matters because honestly, each tour operator will offer a similar experience.
+When it comes to choosing which tour company to go with, I personally don’t think it matters because honestly, each tour operator will offer a pretty similar experience.

 When Is The Best Time To Visit Lower Antelope Canyon?